asimhsidd/MMM-MP3Player/README.md

 ## About
 A [MagicMirror²](https://github.com/MichMich/MagicMirror/) module for playing music from folder at start up.
 This is the version of the [MMM-MP3Player module](https://github.com/asimhsidd/MMM-MP3Player) remade to my needs.
-A music player object is built inside the module, no iframe is used.
-The best position is bottom left, although it depends upon the user.
 As soon as the module is loaded, the music starts playing!

 ![picture](Capture1.JPG) <br>